lepinekong/thesystem/README.md

 but they should be different (for example P1, P2,... or Goal-of-this-article, Pre-requisites,...) so P, P,... will not work well when converting to Markdown.

->Within paragraph you can use markdown formatting including block code
+>Within paragraph you can use markdown formatting including block code and inline image (see example with paragraph 16 below "Convert to markdown")

 >If your title is empty string you'll see ### (in next version, we'll put an alert)